HCL-TECH-SOFTWARE/appscan-cloud-cli/README.md

 # HCL AppScan Cloud CLI 📝

-  The HCL AppScan command line utility (CLI) is designed to streamline security testing with AppScan on Cloud or AppScan 360.
+  The HCL AppScan command line utility (CLI) is designed to streamline security testing with AppScan on Cloud or AppScan 360°.
 This tool can be integrated into any CI/CD platform or used independently.

 ## Prerequisites 🚀

-- HCL AppScan on Cloud or AppScan 360 [account](https://help.hcl-software.com/appscan/ASoC/HCL_ID_Signup.html).
+- HCL AppScan on Cloud or HCL AppScan 360°° [account](https://help.hcl-software.com/appscan/ASoC/HCL_ID_Signup.html).
 - API Key and secret for AppScan on Cloud authentication.
 To generate an API key and secret, see to [Generating API Keys](https://help.hcl-software.com/appscan/ASoC/appseccloud_generate_api_key_cm.html?hl=secret).
 - An AppScan on Cloud [application](https://help.hcl-software.com/appscan/ASoC/ent_create_app_inventory_cm.html).
 - A target URL for dynamic scanning.